 RC 3319.08 requires boards of education to pay teachers for all time lost when the schools in which they are employed are closed due to "an epidemic or other public calamity."
-Closings due to "epidemics" typically result from schools being closed by the board of health because of the dangers associated with a rapidly spreading communicable disease and schools being temporarily closed by school districts based on a high absence rate of its students and teachers.
-The term "public calamity" is not defined in RC 3319.08, but its meaning appears fairly broad.
+These days cannot be charged against a teacher's sick leave.
+Closings due to epidemics typically result from schools being closed by the board of health because of the dangers associated with a rapidly spreading communicable disease and schools being temporarily closed by a school district based on a high absence rate of its students and teachers.
+The term "public calamity" is not defined in RC 3319.08, but its meaning appears to be fairly broad.

 Ohio law, absent a change in legislation, allows schools to be closed due to public calamities.
-When school is closed enough that they fall below the minimum number of hours, the schools will be required to extend its scheduled year.
-The issue sometimes arises as to whether a board of education must pay teachers for the "make-up days."
-This becomes a contractual issue to be decided by the parties' collective bargaining agreements.
-In districts where the collective bargaining agreement does not address make-up days, a court or arbitrator would decide, based on the parties' history and intent, whether teachers are required to work on make-up days without additional compensation.
+When school is closed enough that the district falls below the minimum number of statutorily required hours, the school must extend its scheduled year.
+The issue sometimes arises as to whether a board of education must pay teachers for the makeup days.
+This becomes a contractual issue to be decided by the parties' collective bargaining agreement.
+In districts where the collective bargaining agreement does not address makeup days, a court or arbitrator decides, based on the parties' history and intent, whether teachers are required to work on makeup days without additional compensation.